What Is Inattentive ADD?

 At Amen Clinics, we prefer the term Attention Deficit Disorder (ADD) because ADHD highlights the hyperactive component of the condition (H), and ignores half the people who have it, who are not at all hyperactive.

-Yet, too many people who suffer from Inattentive ADD (a subset of ADD) are never diagnosed because the symptoms can be so subtle and restrained.
+Yet, too many people who suffer from Inattentive ADD (the Type 2 subset of ADD) are never diagnosed because the symptoms can be so subtle and restrained.
 If you can check off most of these symptoms on a family member or a friend, he or she may in fact have Inattentive Attention Deficit Disorder– a subtype of Attention Deficit Disorder (ADD).

 ADD Typically Shows Up Early in Life

 Most people don’t realize that ADD is a developmental disorder – it’s not something that magically appears in middle age.
 If you have ADD symptoms, but never had them as a child, it could be due to something else, such as depression, chronic stress, hormonal changes, a head injury, or some form of toxic exposure.

 It’s critical to know that ADD is a not a single, simple, or separate disorder.
 Based on our extensive brain SPECT imaging work at Amen Clinics, we have discovered that there are seven different types of ADD: